UCD-Physics/Advanced-Lab-Website/content/info/covid/_index.md

 {{< icon name="file-pdf" pack="fas" >}} {{% staticref "files/CovidProcedure.pdf" "newtab" %}} Open as PDF{{% /staticref %}}

-### Everyone should wear a face mask.
-Anyone who cannot wear a mask should contact emma.sokell@ucd.ie

 ### You should sign in/out of the lab using the Google form accessed via the QR codes posted in the labs.
 This information will be used for keeping lab